Nexmo/stitch-ios-quickstart/docs/1-simple-conversation-objc.md

 ## Accessing a Swift Class in Objective-C

 To start programming in Objective-C with the Stitch Swift iOS SDk, add a CocoaTouch class called `LoginVC` as a subclass of UIViewController.
+Program the interface file in the following way:

-1. In the `.h` file add `@import Stitch;`.
+1. Import the Stitch iOS SDK in the interface file.
-2. Below `interface` add a property for the client.
+2. In the interface file's interface add a property for the client.

 Your code should look like this: